 The question is, if you’re out and about and buy some new company equipment with your own money, can you claim that cash as a business expense?
 Obviously, you haven’t used the business bank account, so does this mean you’ll find yourself saddled with the bill?

 Fortunately, that isn’t the case.
 While a slightly more complicated to sort out, it’s hardly a difficult process at all.
-Here’s how you do it.
+Read on to find out how you do it, or if you’d rather download a guide to read later, check out the jargon-free PDF Limited Company Expenses Guide below.

 How to claim business expenses you paid for personally